Cramer Theodore Beard

 Ted Beard began his pro career in 1942.
 From 1943 to 1945, he served as a medic in the Army, being stationed in the Pacific during World War II.
 In 1946, Beard hit .328 for York of the Inter-State League.
 Two years later, in 1948, he was in AAA and starring for the Indianapolis Indians of the American Association.
 He led the league in triples, runs scored, walks and outfield assists (32) while batting .301.
 His fine performance led the Indians to a 100-54 record, the best in the AA.
 He drew walks and hit 3 triples in a brief trial with the Pittsburgh Pirates while showing off a great glove in center, but hit just .198.

 He spent the next few years bouncing between Pittsburgh and the high minors.
 In 1950, he had his biggest season in the majors - .232/.333/.356 in 61 games.
 He had begun the year on a great note, being among the top 5 in runs and briefly sparking the Bucs into first place in early May before breaking his wrist while sliding, which started a downhill trend for the team.
 In a two-game stretch in late June, Beard scored 7 runs; he would score 32, all told, in only 177 AB that season.
-On July 16, the 5'8", 165 lb. outfielder smacked a home run over the 86-foot high right field grandstand wall in Forbes Field, only the second player to do so since the stadium's opening in 1909, and the first since Babe Ruth's final major league home run on May 25, 1935 (Subsequent additions to this 10-member fraternity include Hall of Famers Mickey Mantle, Eddie Mathews, Willie McCovey and Eddie Mathews, pretty good company for Beard.
-In only 177 AB that year, he scored 32 runs.
+On July 16, the 5'8", 165 lb. outfielder smacked a home run over the 86-foot high right field grandstand wall in Forbes Field, only the second player to do so since the stadium's opening in 1909, and the first since Babe Ruth's final major league home run on May 25, 1935 (Subsequent additions to this 10-member fraternity include Hall of Famers Mickey Mantle, Eddie Mathews, Willie McCovey and Willie Stargell).